The Best Tesla Frunk (Trunk) or Treat Ideas & Halloween Decorations

 Chrisheninger/Reddit

-Let’s take a look at some of the best Frunk (or Trunk) or Treat ideas we’ve seen in previous years and maybe they’ll inspire you.
+Let’s take a look at some of the best Frunk (or Trunk) or Treat ideas we’ve seen in previous years, and maybe they’ll be just what you need for a little inspiration.

 Jaws